Losing a loved one is a heart wrenching time for anyone.

 There should be no reason to delay the funeral beyond the availability of the cemetery or crematorium to accommodate a service.
 Government advice remains that it is important funerals are not delayed.

 At the present time, we are not experiencing any significant delays to funerals.
-It might be tempting to wait until the restrictions on attendance are eased again.
 Our advice remains that it is best to make decisions based on the restrictions as they are currently rather than what they may be in future and recommend organising a private funeral attended by the number allowed.
 Then plan to hold an event (memorial service for example) when the restrictions are eased enough to allow the size of gathering you want.
 Our funeral director will provide you with further advice and guidance.

 What if my Funeral Director has to close?